pyload/pyload/.github/ISSUE_TEMPLATE/plugin_request_stable.md

 ---
 name: Plugin Request (pyLoad Stable)
 about: Suggest a new plugin for pyLoad
-labels: "plugin request"
+labels: "pyLoad Stable" "plugin request"
-milestone: "pyLoad Stable"
 assignees: gammac0de
 ---